 He was a Double Bass Major in University of Colorado and also holds BA of Computer Science degree from University of Kentucky.

-Lee was born in Taiwan and start her early music learning in piano when she was 5 and deeply influenced by her mother who was a music teacher in middle school and a pastor’s wife in the Lutheran church.
+Lee was born in Taiwan and started her early music learning in piano at the age of 5 and was deeply influenced by her mother, who was a music teacher in middle school and a pastor’s wife in the Lutheran church.
 She picked up another instrument in 5th grade.
 That instrument became her lifelong friend, it was the cello.
-She decided to major in music in my junior year of high school and got into the top rank music school in Taiwan major in cello performance.
-Later she got her master degree in University of North Texas, study with Professor Carter Enyeart.
-And play in a few orchestra around Dallas Met Area.
+She decided to major in music in her junior year of high school and was admitted into the top rank music school in Taiwan, majoring in cello performance.
+Later, she got her Master's degree in the University of North Texas, studying with Professor Carter Enyeart.
+Lee also performed in a few orchestras around the Dallas Metropolitan Area.

 After completing her Master's degree, Lee returned to Taiwan and started her teaching career in a college preparatory program specialized in musically gifted students, as well as playing in the Kaohsiung Civic orchestra.
 Teaching different levels of students was a really big challenge for her in the beginning.
 However, Lee realized that the best teachers are her students, teaching her to be a better human each day by day.
 Lee has continued improving her teaching style by consistently meeting with Dr Tanya Carey and also performing in her local church and with friends.
 Her family relocated to California in the summer of 2011.
 Lee continued her passion of cello teaching and has run a cello studio, helping students audition into local youth orchestras and the California All State Orchestra.
 Besides teaching cello Lee enjoys bird photography and cooking.